 AP6 also monitors climate change related aspects after investment.
 Since 2016, climate is part of the annual ESG evaluation.
 2019 is the first year where the results of the climate section have been compiled and communicated to the participating funds.
 A new trend among the funds in the portfolio is attempting to quantify climate risk in accordance with various climate scenarios.
 Companies in the fund holdings are also striving to meet new and more stringent requirements on both measuring and reporting carbon emissions.
 As of right now, however, very few funds offer their companies support with strategies for transitioning to renewable energy or designing plans to reduce emissions in line with global goals on greenhouse gas emissions.

-Climate aspect – an integral part of the investment process
+Climate related risk and opportunity – an integral part of the investment process

 - AP6’s Board of Directors has established goals for AP6’s climate efforts.

 - The AP6 Code of Conduct states that, “AP6 shall actively strive to ensure that the companies and funds in which AP6 has invested, identify and take action on climate-related risks and opportunities”.